 It’s easy to think of feminism as something that’s solely about boosting up the status of women.
 I would argue, though, that feminism is something that can lift us all up.

-Feminism beliefs may be enacted in different ways, but at its core feminism recognizes how women have been disadvantaged by traditional gender roles, stereotypes, and expectations.
+People may enact feminist beliefs in different ways, but at its core, feminism recognizes how traditional gender roles, stereotypes, and expectations have disadvantaged women.
 These gender stereotypes are so firmly ingrained that it’s easy to assume that they’re inherent in biology, but it’s important not to lose sight of how socially based these ideas are.
-It’s also worth keeping in mind that women are not the only ones that are negatively impacted by our highly gendered society.
+It’s also worth keeping in mind that women aren’t the only ones feeling the negative impact of our highly gendered society.

-The stereotypical male gender role does not display emotion or vulnerability, and males are expected to “man up” and show no weakness.
-They are expected to be competitive and self-reliant.
+The stereotypical male gender role doesn’t display emotion or vulnerability; society expects males to “man up” and show no weakness.
+Society expects men to be competitive and self-reliant.
 All of this has created an environment where toxic masculinity can thrive, as males are pushed from a young age to conform to these harmful standards.
 I have to wonder whether incels (involuntary celibates) would exist, or at least be as organized as they are, without the seed of toxic masculinity.